ld4mbse/oslc-adapter-amesim/README.md

 #### Option #1: Deploying OSLC AMESim adapter on Tomcat server embedded in Eclipse launched through Maven
-Select the oslc4jamesim launch configuration (Run -> Run Configurations… and select in the Maven build category the launch configuration named **oslc adapter for amesim** and click Run.
+Select the oslc4jamesim launch configuration (Run -> Run Configurations… and select in the Maven build category the launch configuration named **oslc4jamesim-wink tomcat run** and click Run.
 In the console window, several logging related exceptions will appear (SLF4J and log4j).
 This is not critical.

 Warning: If the OSLC AMESim adapter service fails to launch due to a java.net.BindException, a different port for the OSLC AMESim adapter needs to be used since there is a conflict with another service using the same port.
 By default, the OSLC AMESim adapter uses port 8282.
 A java.net.BindException means that a different service is already using this port.
 Go back to Steps #5 and #10 to change the port number.